9 Simple Steps To Potty Train Your Puppy

 • 8:00 pm: Final toilet break before bed

-In the beginning, you’ll want to give your Corgi plenty of opportunities to go to the toilet outside.
+In the beginning, you’ll want to give your puppy plenty of opportunities to go to the toilet outside.
 Anywhere from every 15 minutes to every hour is normal.
+Stick to these intervals until your puppy is successful for several days in a row.
+Then, gradually increase the amount of time between intervals.

 If you see accidents indoors, go back to more frequent potty breaks and increase supervision when inside the house.